igmoweb/acronyms/README.md

 - `WCEU`: WordCamp Europe.
 Same thing but with more people from Europe and many other countries outside Europe, if that makes sense.
 - `WCUS`: WordCamp USA.
 I should probably be named as WC America but I don't know who is in charge of that.
 - `WP`: Wordpress but with capital P, dangit!
 - `YMMV`: Your Mileage May Vary.
-It worked for me but probably won't for you.
+It worked for me but might not for you.

 # Contributing